 - The worker will not be able to access a foreign bank account (Canadian) in their home country.

-- If the CES or CM expects the effects of the injury will last more than four weeks, and the worker moves back to their home country before recovering, the CES or CM will:
+- If Operations staff expects the effects of the injury will last more than four weeks, and the worker moves back to their home country before recovering, Operations staff will:

 - Keep the worker’s contact information on file.